 Whether you’re new to fat loss and fitness or aiming to continue with your fat loss and fitness progression, it can seem like a daunting task.
 However, it is achievable and it can most certainly be done no matter what your age or experience level.

-Here are nine top tips from nine successful members at The Performance Project:
+Here are eight top tips from eight successful members at Performance Project: